JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 After a brief pause to look around, my dad shouted a “Hello!” that echoed throughout the floor.
 We heard some faint shuffling from the far end of the floor and a person appeared out of a side room at the very back of the factory floor and responded “What?”

-My mom and dad looked at each other, looked at me and told me to stay up front.
-I nodded a “Yes…” and with that they walked to the back of the factory where that guy was.
+My mom and dad looked at each other, looked at me and told me to stay “Right here…” meaning up front.
+I nodded a humble child-like “Yes…” and with that they walked to the back of the factory where that guy was.

 I meandered around up front, not wandering too far out of sight of my parents, but not really standing still either.
 I peered around and peeked around to see what I could see.
 I was a kid so I was looking for some cool stuff to shove in my pocket, but all I saw were miscellaneous things like screws, nails, sewing machine needs and old-school cans of oil.
 Nothing worth much of anything to me.